linivan2003/Active-Directory-Home-Lab/README.md

 12. Skip Wins Server
 13. Authorize Domain by righclicking it in DHCP Wizard and Refresh IPv4
 14. If done correctly, should see green check marks next to IPv4 and IPv6
-#### Using Powershell Script to create multiple users ####
+#### Creating multiple users ####
 1. Configure Server, and turn off IE "Enhanced Security Configuration"(This allows us to browse internet on Admin and Users)
-2. Drag and drop the zip file named "UserCreationScript.zip" in this repository onto the VirtualBox
-3. On List of Names, add your Name to the Top
-4. Run Powershell ISE as Administrator
-5. Open the Powershell Script "1_CREATE_USERS"
-6. In Powershell ISE type the command: Set-ExecutionPolicy Unrestricted
-7. Use Powershell to change directory into the Folder containing the script
-8. Run the Script
-9. Verify Users have been created under _USERS Organizational Unit in Active Directory
-10. Users created with the Script will all have password:Password1
+2. Create a New Organizational Unit called USERS
+3. Create new users setting passwords and usernames
+4. Alternatively, you can use the script I created and modify it a bit and add names to the csv file to create a bunch of new users in bulk
 #### Creating Windows 10 Client ####
 1. Go to VirtualBox, create a new VM, call it CLIENT1
 2. Use Windows 10 64 bit